Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Are you shopping for a light bike because you frequently have to carry your current ride up and down the stairs?
 Or would you prefer a bike that’s a bit easier for you to ride when you haven’t activated the motor but is still powerful enough to achieve your riding goals?

-Knowing the answer to those questions will make all the difference as this will impact the type of e-bike you’re looking to buy.
+Knowing the answer to those questions will make all the difference, as this will impact the type of e-bike you’re looking to buy.
 Remember, not all e-bikes are equal when it comes to covering terrain or managing traction.
-And some categories may be harder to find in a true lightweight model.
+And some categories may be harder to find a true lightweight design.
+While not a light bike, you’ll want to read our Gunai electric review since it’s a bit heavier and a fat-tired bike.

 Conversely, if you have your heart set on a fat tire, cruiser, or mountain bike, then you won’t be shopping for a true lightweight bike.
 Instead, your focus is going to be on finding the lightest option within that product category.
 These bikes normally weigh between 50 to 70 pounds, with “lighter” versions being in the 40 to 50-pound range.